-Each year, over half a million Americans die of cancer; the startling news is that about one-third to one-half of these deaths are linked to lifestyle choices and could have potentially been prevented.
+Each year, over half a million Americans die of cancer; the startling news is that about one-third to one-half of these deaths are linked to lifestyle choices and, potentially, could have been prevented.
 Start reducing your risk of cancer by making these choices in your life:

-• Get to, and stay at, a healthy weight throughout your life.
+• Get to and stay at a healthy weight throughout your life.

 • Be physically active on a regular basis.

 • Make healthy food choices with a focus on plant-based foods.

 • Stop smoking – or better yet, never start.